Install Armory Enterprise in OpenShift using the Armory Operator

 Overview of the Armory Operator Red Hat Marketplace offering

-The Install Armory Enterprise for Spinnaker Using the Armory Operator is a Kubernetes Operator that makes it easier to install, deploy, and upgrade Armory.
+The is a Kubernetes Operator that makes it easier to install, deploy, and upgrade Armory.
 You can get the Armory Operator from the Red Hat Marketplace, which is available directly from your OpenShift web console.
 See the Red Hat Marketplace docs for how to use marketplace.

 Installing Armory consists of the following: